dbarsam/blog/content/articles/2021-01-22-blog-article-resources/note.md

 ARTICLE_SAVE_AS = 'articles/{slug}/index.html'
 ```

-The above settings configure Pelican to disocver files in the `articles` folder, save them as `index.html` files in the pages's `slug` folder, and update the url to the cleander folder style that defaults to loading the `index.html` file.
+The above settings configure Pelican to discover files in the `articles` folder, save them as `index.html` files in the pages's `slug` folder, and update the url to the cleaner folder style that defaults to loading the `index.html` file.
 The `slug` value comes from the article's slug [metadata field], which we set at the top of each article.

 The next part is to configure Pelican to move the assets to a relative folder inside the slug folder instead of the global folder.
 This is done by [attaching] the files to the article with the `{attach}` keyword inside our `article1\article.md` file: